 Keep ahead of the game

 As we previously discussed, data plays an important role in supporting a personalised and relevant customer experience across your marketing channels.
-With the GDPR data regulations coming into effect in May 2018, it will be more important than ever to maintain clean, up-to-date, opted-in customer data.
+With the GDPR data regulations now in effect, it is more important than ever to maintain clean, up-to-date, opted-in customer data.
 Speaking to your customers and prospects over the phone, not only helps keep their data fresh but provides the perfect opportunity to gain their trust, capture consent and ensure communications are tailored to their preferences.

 Going forward, this will have a lasting impact on your relationship with your customers – their increased level of control over what communications they receive will mean that marketing messages are more welcome and you can build a stronger rapport with those prospects who do give their consent.

 At the end of the day, we’re all human